-4. Install the SMW HA software upgrade on the other SMW (smw2).
-Note that this system became the active SMW in step 3.b.
+- 4. Upgrade the SMW HA software on the other SMW (smw2).
+Note that this system became the active SMW in step 3.b. - a.

-- a.
 Mount the Cray SMW HA release media on the SMW. - If you have the release media on DVD, place the Cray SMW HA DVD into the DVD drive and mount it to /media/cdrom.